Dodo: Dodos transported abroad

 The dodo was found interesting enough that living specimens were sent to Europe and the East.
 The number of transported dodos that reached their destinations alive is uncertain, and it is unknown how they relate to contemporary depictions and the few non-fossil remains in European museums.
 Based on a combination of contemporary accounts, paintings, and specimens, Julian Hume has inferred that at least eleven transported dodos reached their destinations alive.

 Hamon L'Estrange's description of a dodo that he saw in London in 1638 is the only account that specifically mentions a live specimen in Europe.
 In 1626 Adriaen van de Venne drew a dodo that he claimed to have seen in Amsterdam, but he did not mention if it was alive, and his depiction is reminiscent of Savery's Edwards's Dodo.
-Two live specimens were seen by Peter Mundy in Surat, India, between 1628 and 1634, one of which may have been the individual painted by Ustad Mansur around 1625.
+Two live specimens were seen by Peter Mundy in Surat, India, between 1628 and 1634, one of which may have been the individual painted by Mansur around 1625.
 In 1628, Emmanuel Altham visited Mauritius and sent a letter to his brother in England:

 Whether the dodo survived the journey is unknown, and the letter was destroyed by fire in the 19th century.

 The earliest known picture of a dodo specimen in Europe is from a c.
 1610 collection of paintings depicting animals in the royal menagerie of Emperor Rudolph II in Prague.
 This collection includes paintings of other Mauritian animals as well, including a red rail.
 The dodo, which may be a juvenile, seems to have been dried or embalmed, and had probably lived in the emperor's zoo for a while together with the other animals.
 That whole stuffed dodos were present in Europe indicates they had been brought alive and died there; it is unlikely that taxidermists were on board the visiting ships, and spirits were not yet used to preserve biological specimens.
 Most tropical specimens were preserved as dried heads and feet.

 One dodo was reportedly sent as far as Nagasaki, Japan, in 1647, but it was long unknown whether it arrived.
 Contemporary documents first published in 2014 proved the story, and showed that it had arrived alive.
 It was meant as a gift, and, despite its rarity, was considered of equal value to a white deer and a bezoar stone.
 It is the last recorded live dodo in captivity.